Derivative (finance): Size of market

 To give an idea of the size of the derivative market, The Economist has reported that as of June 2011, the over-the-counter (OTC) derivatives market amounted to approximately $700 trillion, and the size of the market traded on exchanges totaled an additional $83 trillion.
 For the fourth quarter 2017 the European Securities Market Authority estimated the size of European derivatives market at a size of €660 trillion with 74 million outstanding contracts.

 However, these are "notional" values, and some economists say that these aggregated values greatly exaggerate the market value and the true credit risk faced by the parties involved.
 For example, in 2010, while the aggregate of OTC derivatives exceeded $600 trillion, the value of the market was estimated to be much lower, at $21 trillion.
 The credit-risk equivalent of the derivative contracts was estimated at $3.3 trillion.

 Still, even these scaled-down figures represent huge amounts of money.
 For perspective, the budget for total expenditure of the United States government during 2012 was $3.5 trillion, and the total current value of the U.S. stock market is an estimated $23 trillion.
-Meanwhile, the world annual Gross Domestic Product is about $65 trillion.
+Meanwhile, the global annual Gross Domestic Product is about $65 trillion.